OpenTPCast/Docs/guides/UPGRADE.md

 This upgrade requires opening up your TPCast power box to remove and flash the internal MicroSD card with an OpenTPCast image.
 We do not recommend performing this upgrade without [backing up the MicroSD card of your TPCast power box](SDCARD.md) to ensure that your TPCast device can be [restored](SDCARD.md#restoring-an-image-to-a-microsd-card) back to factory settings in the event of software compatibility issues during or after the upgrade.

+To use VirtualHere USB Server, a TPCast-optimized licence key must be [purchased](https://www.virtualhere.com/tpcast_purchase) ($25) after the upgrade.

 ## Preparation
 ### Hardware
 - Ensure that your TPCast is functioning correctly with the stock router and software before attempting the upgrade.